This Walking Dead article contains major spoilers.

 Pamela Milton (Laila Robins)

-The Governor of the Commonwealth is poised to be the final season’s big bad.
-A bureaucrat hellbent on preserving the way things were before the zombie outbreak, Milton even established a caste system within her settlement to propagate class inequality.
+The Governor of the Commonwealth is a bureaucrat hellbent on preserving the way things were before the zombie outbreak, Milton even established a caste system within her settlement to propagate class inequality.
 She represents everything that was wrong with the world before the fall of society and the complete anti-thesis of how the Alexandrians do things.

 If you’ve read the comics, you know how Pamela’s story ends in Robert Kirkman and Charlie Adlard’s story, but the TV series is known for taking sharp left turns when you least expect it.
 One thing we know for sure is that the Alexandrians will have to reckon with Pamela’s rule before the series finale.